 Enjoy every slice.

-And if you’re here because persimmons, here are a few savory persimmon recipes for you:
+And if you’re here because you love persimmons, here are a few savory persimmon recipes for you:

 - Cinnamon Persimmon Bacon Baked Brie